inside.ewu.edu

 CMST 520.
 COMMUNICATION INQUIRY.
 5 Credits.

 This course is designed to provide students with knowledge of the history and philosophy of science.
 This course is the first in a three part sequence on research methods.
-This course provides the theortical basis of research methodology.
+This course provides the theoretical basis of research methodology.

 CMST 521.
 RESEARCH DESIGN AND ANALYSIS I. 5 Credits.